airchains-network/trusted-sequencer/README.md

 # Trusted Sequencer

-A high-performance sequencer for rollups that ensures transaction ordering and data availability.
+A trusted sequencer implementation for rollups.

 ## Features